-The following "Use of Proceeds" information relates to our registration statement on Form F-1 (File No. 333-146605) for our initial public offering.
-The registration statement was declared effective by the SEC on October 30, 2007.
+Our registration statement on Form F-1 (File No. 333-146605) for our initial public offering was declared effective by the SEC on October 30, 2007.
 On November 5, 2007, we completed our initial public offering after all of the registered securities were sold.
+Morgan Stanley was the managing underwriter for the offering.

 We received net proceeds of approximately US\$163.7 million from our initial public offering.
-From October 30, 2007, the effective date of our registration statement on Form F-1 for the offering, to December 31, 2009, we used our net proceeds as follows:
+From October 30, 2007, the effective date of our registration statement on Form F-1 for the offering, to December 31, 2011, we used our net proceeds as follows:

-- approximately US\$3.0 million to fund establishment of new insurance intermediary companies; - approximately US\$82.5 million to fund acquisitions; and - approximately US\$8.6 million to construct our operating platform.
+- approximately US\$3.0 million to fund establishment of new insurance intermediary companies; - approximately US\$151.1 million to fund acquisitions; and - approximately US\$9.6 million to construct our operating platform.